Jobonano/Naija_Houses_Price/README.md

-Here’s a professional `README.md` file you can use for your GitHub repository based on your code and results:

----

 # 🏠 Nigeria Real Estate Price Prediction

 This project is focused on predicting real estate prices in Nigeria using machine learning.
 The dataset contains housing features such as the number of bedrooms, bathrooms, toilets, parking spaces, and geographical location (state and town), along with the house title (e.g., Detached Duplex, Block of Flats).